MOX fuel arrives at Takahama nuclear plant for first time in three years

-MOX fuel is produced by mixing uranium with plutonium extracted from reprocessed spent nuclear fuel to enable its reuse.
+MOX fuel is produced by mixing uranium with plutonium extracted from reprocessed spent nuclear fuel.

-A group company of major French nuclear company Orano produced the MOX fuel delivered to the Takahama plant.
+A group company of major French nuclear fuel business Orano produced the MOX fuel that was delivered to the Takahama plant.
 The cargo ship departed from the Port of Cherbourg in northwestern France in September.

-Generating electricity using MOX fuel at existing power plants is known as pulthermal power generation.
-This method is a key component of the nuclear fuel cycle promoted by the Japanese government to encourage the reuse of spent nuclear fuel.
+Producing electricity using MOX fuel at existing power plants is known as pluthermal power generation.
+It is a key component of the nuclear fuel cycle promoted by the Japanese government to encourage the reuse of spent nuclear fuel.

 As of the end of October, Kansai Electric was using 24 MOX fuel assemblies and owned 60 spent assemblies.
 The company held some 11.3 metric tons of plutonium domestically and overseas as of the end of 2024.